cncf/gitdm.archive/SYNC.md

 10. To update (enhance) `github_users.json` with new affiliations `./enhance_json.sh`.
 If you run `ghusers` you may need to update `skip_github_logins.txt` with new broken GitHub logins found.
 This is optional if you already have an enhanced json.
 You can prepend with `NCPUS=N` to override autodetecting number of CPU cores available.
 11. To merge with previous JSON use: `./merge_jsons.sh`.
 12. To merge multiple GitHub logins data (for example propagate known affiliation to unknown or not found on the same GitHub login) run: `./merge_github_logins.sh`.
 13. Because this can find new affiliations you can now use `./import_from_github_users.sh` to import back from `github_users.json` and then `./lower_unique.sh cncf-config/email-map` and restart from step 4.
+This uses `company-names-mapping` file to import from GitHub `company` field.
 14. Run `./correlations.sh` and examine its output `correlations.txt` to try to normalize company names and remove common suffixes like Ltd., Corp. and downcase/upcase differences.
 15. Run `./check_spell` for fuzziness/spell check errors finder (uses Levenshtein distance to find bugs).
 16. Run `./lookup_json.sh` and examine its output JSONs - those GitHub profiles have some useful data directly available - this will save you some manual research work.